Real structures and the $\mathrm{Pin}^-(2)$-monopole equations: Computation and Examples

 where $H$ is the hyperplane section.
 By \lemref{lem:w2} and \cite[\S1, Remark 3(2)]{N1}, there exists a class $\alpha\in H^1(\hat{M}_{4k};\ell)$ such that $ w_2(\hat{M}_{4k})=\alpha\cup\alpha$.
 Since $\pi_1(M_{4k})=1$, $\pi_1(\hat{M}_{4k})=\Z/2$, $\alpha$ must be $ w_1(\ell_{\R})$ and $\pi^*$ is surjective. \end{proof} \begin{Corollary} There exists a canonical $\Spincm$ structure $\mathfrak{s}_0$ on $M_{4k}\to \hat{M}_{4k}$. \end{Corollary} \begin{Proposition} The moduli space for $(\hat{M}_{4k},\hat{\mathfrak{s}}_0)$ is orientable and its virtual dimension is $0$.
 Therefore the $\Pin^-(2)$-monopole invariant of $(\hat{M}_{4k},\hat{\mathfrak{s}}_0)$ can be defined as a $\Z$-valued invariant. \end{Proposition} \begin{proof} Note $b_1^\ell(\hat{M}_{4k})=0$.
 In order to prove the orientability of the moduli space, it suffices to prove the Dirac index, $\ind D$, of $\hat{\mathfrak{s}}_0$ is even by \cite[Proposition 2.15]{N2}.
 Let $d(\hat{\mathfrak{s}}_0)$ be the virtual dimension of the moduli space.
 Since $\iota$ is free, we have $d(\hat{\mathfrak{s}}_0) = \frac12d(\mathfrak{s}_0) = 0$.
 Then

 Since $\ell$ is nontrivial, $b_0^\ell=0$.
 Therefore

 (For the calculation of $b_+(M_{4k})$, see e.g.\cite[Example 4.27]{MS}.)
 Therefore $\ind D$ is even. \end{proof} \begin{Remark} Note that $\hat{M}_{4}$ is diffeomorphic to an Enriques surface.
-On the other hand, all of the ordinary Seiberg-Witten invariants of $\hat{M}_{4k}$ for $k>1$ are zero by a theorem due to S.~Wang~\cite{wang95van}. \end{Remark}
+If $k>1$, then all of the ordinary Seiberg--Witten invariants of $\hat{M}_{4k}$ are zero by a theorem due to S.~Wang~\cite{wang95van}. \end{Remark}